ucb-stat133/stat133-fall-2017/labs/lab06-more-dplyr-ggplot.md

     ##  3rd Qu.:82.00   3rd Qu.:240.0
     ##  Max.   :87.00   Max.   :290.0

 One naive option would be to manually copy the text displayed on the console, and then paste it to a text file.
 While this may work, it is labor intensive, error prone, and highly irreproducible.
-A better way to achieve this task is with the `sink()` function:
+A better way to achieve this task is with the `sink()` function.
+Here's how:

 ``` r
 # divert output to the specified file